orechelsea/Lady-Pink-s-Todo-App2/README.md

 # Known Bugs

 There is a bug with the edit button in the todo list page, the user is able to edit the existing todo item but instead of saving the updated todo item the user edited it saves the edited version underneath.

+The desktop rrsponsivity for the website is not picking up the css styling.

 # Deployment
 Deployment Guide for Lady Pink's Todo App